Showering Tips for Dementia Care: Simplify and Support Personal Hygiene

 A shower chair can provide stability and support for someone with dementia, making showering easier and more comfortable.
 Ensure that the chair is sturdy and secure and that the person with dementia is comfortable sitting in it.
 A hand towel can be placed on the seat if it’s too cold.
 As an alternative, run very warm water over the chair to warm it just before your loved one gets in.

-Keep the bathroom clutter-free
+Keep the Bathroom Clutter-Free

 Follow and like us: